NaoY220/cse15l-lab-reports/labReport5.md

 For `MyArrayList.java`, you have issue on line 28, and you can find the error code.
 For 25, it should be related to the problem on `printList(ArrayList)`.

 In addition, you can see the error message `test.sh: line 21: syntax error: unexpected end of file` at the end of the output in terminal by `bash test.sh`.
-I see you have the code `javac $JAVA_FILE` and `java $CLASS_NAME`.
+Since you do not receive any output "yay" or "ummm", then you should have the error around there.
+Also, I see you have the code `javac $JAVA_FILE` and `java $CLASS_NAME`.
 Check if it works in your terminal.
 Is there any `main` method in your code?

 ![Image](ProfABottom.png)

 **3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.**

 **4. At the end, all the information needed about the setup including:**